Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: System Model

-Using the notation we have just introduced and the notions of sensing and communication coverage probability defined in Sec. \ref{sec:concept_model}, we may characterize the {\em JCAS coverage probability}, $\Pc(\tau_\text{com}, \tau_\text{rad})$, as the expected fraction of users (UEs or SOs) which are covered by the network.
-Formally, this may be stated as follows.
-Let $\{A_n\}_{n \in \N}$ be a convex averaging sequence on $\R^2$, and $\SINR(X_k)$ denote that radar or communication SINR of a user at $X_k$, depending on whether or not it is a UE or SO.
-Similarly, define $\tau(X_k)$ as the target threshold, say $\tau_\text{com}$ if $X_k \in \PhiU$ or $\tau_\text{rad}$ if $X_k \in \PhiS$.
-Then,

-where (a) follows from the Ergodic Theorem of Random Measures \cite[Theorem 8.3.4]{baccelliSG} and (b) follows from the independence of $\PhiU$ and $\PhiS$ and the Superposition Theorem.
-Hence, by characterizing the sensing and communication coverage probabilities separately, we may immediately obtain the JCAS coverage probability.
-A corresponding definition and result holds for the JCAS ergodic capacity.

-Finally, by Slivnyak's Theorem, the Palm measures associated with $\PhiU$ and $\PhiS$ reduce to their nominal measures.
-Thus, without loss of generality, we assume the typical UE and SO to be located at the origin.

-\begin{enumerate}[label={\bf A\arabic*)}] {\value{saveenum}} \item We shall take $\XiB$ to be a Boolean line process.
-Moreover, we simplify its impact by approximating the induced LoS regions using the independent, exponential blockage model.
-That is, a given link of length $r$ is LoS or NLoS (independent of the others) with probability \cite{Bai2014}
+\begin{enumerate}[label={\bf A\arabic*)}] {\value{saveenum}} \item With respect to the blockage process, we take $\XiB$ to be a Boolean line process, and simplify its impact by approximating the induced LoS regions using the independent, exponential blockage model \cite{Bai2014}.
+That is, a given link of length $r$ is LoS or NLoS (independent of the others) with probability

-Where $\beta$ is a parameter related to the density of blockages in $\XiB$ their corresponding geometry.
+Where $\beta$ is a parameter related to the density of blockages in $\XiB$ and their corresponding geometry.

-\item Communication may occur over either LoS and NLoS links, but sensing is LoS only.
-This is motivated by the fact that NLoS range/velocity estimation is significantly more challenging due to the greater inherent ambiguity, and typically requires multiple receivers to resolve the location of the SO. {\value{enumi}} \end{enumerate}
+\item For the scenario in question, we consider communication to occur over either LoS or NLoS links, but that sensing is LoS only.
+This is motivated primarily by the fact that NLoS delay and doppler estimation is both more challenging and typically less informative than the LoS case, and requires some underlying knowledge of the geometry of the reflections of the NLoS paths. {\value{enumi}} \end{enumerate}

+We note further that, while multistatic sensing exploiting NLoS paths is certainly viable, and of interest for JCAS networks, we consider LoS only monostatic sensing as an initial investigation.
+In addition to being unexplored using this approach, the problem of characterizing the coverage and rate of JCAS networks employing monostatic setting is an interesting problem in its own right.
+For instance, it is one the application scenarios considered in \cite{DeLima2021} and \cite{Wild2021}.
+Hence, we leave extensions to multi-static sensing in JCAS networks to future work.